CPNP-AC Exam FAQs

 Study the most recent guidelines relevant to your credentialing exam.
 PNCB maintains awareness of when new or updated guidelines are published by national organizations (e.g., CDC, AAP) and recognizes that practice guidelines are subject to change more frequently than some other foundational information.
 Therefore, questions on any exam represent core principles about the topic.
 PNCB regularly reviews our exam questions to identify and review content potentially affected by updates in guidelines.

 No, candidates are not expected to memorize vaccine schedules as PNCB and its committees of volunteer item writers recognize how often immunization schedules change.
-However, candidates are expected to have knowledge about core principles about immunology, safe vaccine use, or well-known vaccines for certain age groups.
+However, candidates are expected to have knowledge about core principles of immunology, safe vaccine use, or well-known vaccines for certain age groups.

 For any infectious disease, questions are only included on the exam if supported within current textbook references approved for the exam or a national consensus guideline.